 Works are hung throughout both the upstairs and downstairs rooms of the house, so you get a chance to explore this historic site while viewing the art.

 The 2021 Needlework Exhibition theme is “Hindsight 2020“, bringing focus to the historic year we just lived through.
 Works will “highlight the artists’ flow of emotions and reactions throughout this unprecedented time.”

 In past years, lunch was served indoors in Nelly’s Tea Room, a pop-up cafe offering sandwiches, salads, quiche, and other light fare.
 In 2021, you can order a picnic lunch in advance and pick it up when you visit (from 10:00 – 2:00).
 The picnic lunch includes a sandwich or a chicken salad plate plus Martha Washington’s ginger cookies.

 Enjoy your meal at the outdoor tables or take it to go.
 The exhibition and lunch make a wonderful day out with Mom or friends, and this year could make a perfect Mother’s Day outing.

 After lunch, stop in the gift shop to purchase needlework items and delicious ginger cookies made with Martha Washington’s recipe.
 Proceeds from lunch, tips, and cookie sales all go toward preserving history at Woodlawn.

 The Needlework Exhibit is not the only reason to visit Woodlawn.
-The shop at Woodlawn also sells tickets for tours of Frank Lloyd Wright’s Pope-Leighey House, which is a fascinating example of Wright’s design and is well worth a visit.
+During your visit, allow time for a tour of Frank Lloyd Wright’s Pope-Leighey House, which is a fascinating example of Wright’s Usonian design and is well worth a visit.

 See Fallingwater and more on a Frank Lloyd Wright Road Trip to Laurel Highlands Pennsylvania.